 How To Spend Pre-seed Funding

-If you have secured pre-seed funding, you are already starting a successful journey to a business startup.
+If you have secured pre-seed funding, you have started an already successful journey to become a business startup.
 But how should a company spend this funding?
 This is one of the most confusing questions, as this money is meant to grow and develop a business.
 Therefore, as a startup, you need to be wise when using this source of funding.
 Keep reading to discover the best approach to spending pre-seed funding.

 Pre-seed Funding: What Is It?